 The first reason to start with the area you’re passionate about is that building a lucrative blog business takes time and energy.
-You will need to invest effort into setting up your blog, developing a content calendar, SEO, blog promotion, driving traffic, everything before you ever make the rupee.
-This chore is best done as the chore of love.
+Before making the rupee, you will need to invest effort into setting up your blog, content marketing, SEO, blog promotion, driving web traffic, etc. This chore is best done as the chore of love.
 If not, you will soon give up.

 The second reason to start with things that you’re good at is that the audience must feel that you’re authentic.
 You can’t fake it by putting scraped or lousy content after referring to a couple of competitors; people know their stuff.
-If you don’t have decent knowledge or the zeal to master your niche, it probably won’t pay off.
+It probably won’t pay off if you don’t have decent knowledge or the zeal to master your niche.
 A greater understanding of your target group and their needs and your niche expertise helps your brand message resonate with prospects and sets you unique in the market.

 2. Identify Content gaps to fill

-You need to know the problems your target group faces and come up with ideas to fix them.
-As a blogger, the better you become at helping people (leaving them without any questions), you will be more successful.
+You need to know your target group’s problems and develop ideas to fix them.
+As a blogger, you will be more successful the better you become at helping people.

 Think like a reader and note down what you wish existed that doesn’t.

-Competition is good; look at them and understand their pros and cons so that you can surpass them by filling gaps with your talent.
+Competition is good; look at them and understand their pros and cons to surpass them by filling gaps with your talent.